dashalary/dashalary/README.md

 <div style='font-family:inter;'>

 <p style='font-family:inter;'> Hi!
 I'm a full stack software engineer with a background in philosophy/performing arts and a strong interest in computer science.
 My passions include collaboration, new technologies, lifelong learning, and open source things.
-When I'm not coding, I enjoy reading, writing poetry, solving puzzles, and running outdoors 🌱 </p>
+When I'm not coding, I enjoy reading, hiking, and running outdoors 🌱 </p>